avapolzin/X-rayLCs/README.md

 If you are going to use data found here, please cite both the original source(s) of the data listed in the relevant table and Polzin et al. (2022).

-{There will also be a set of helper scripts for people to plot data for the individual classes of transients -- I have not had a chance to put that together yet, but I would be inclined to upload those to pypi as well so that people can use colab to plot our data.}
+{Note to co-authors: There will also be a set of helper scripts for people to plot data for the individual classes of transients -- I have not had a chance to put that together yet, but I would be inclined to upload those to pypi as well so that people can use colab to plot our data.}